null-none/onlinetools-css-options/README.md

 # CSS Online Options

 ## About
-Mini Material is a simple library of Material Design based elements.
-It uses only CSS, thus it's small and light.
+Simple library of Material Design based elements.

 ## Usage
 Table of contents: